Vinayak45541/Resume_Skill_Gap_Analyzer/README.md

-# 🚀 Skill Gap Analyzer
+# 🚀 Resume Skill Gap Analyzer

 Skill Gap Analyzer is a role-based resume analysis web application that evaluates how well a resume matches a selected technical role.
 The system extracts resume content, sends it to an AI model, and returns structured feedback including compatibility score, detected skills, missing skills, and improvement suggestions.